 Arriving 2 weeks late for sakura season, Osaka Castle is a screaming green place already and had no traces of even one cherry blossom.
 There’s nothing much to do but to walk and take pictures in the park.
 You can go inside the castle tower for 600 yen (approx 300 pesos) that are already renovated to be a museum of history.
-We didn’t and just decided to stick in the beautiful park.
+We didn’t and just decided to stick to the beautiful park.

 Best to do in this place?
-Go during lunch time and have a picnic in the park overlooking the Osaka Castle.
+Go during lunchtime and have a picnic in the park overlooking the Osaka Castle.
 Additional points if you’re going during the sakura season for they have 600 cherry blossom trees around. (but prepare for the other thousands of tourist haha)

 UNDER THE UMEDA SKY BUILDING

 Umeda Sky Building is a pair of skyscrapers connected by a bridge on top known as the Floating Garden Observatory.
 In the observatory, you can see a 360 degrees view of the cityscape of Osaka.
 We didn’t go up because it is quite pricey for 1000 yen. (approx. 500 pesos) We got lost at Osaka Station and asked a local for directions.
 She even advised us not to go up for it is cloudy so the view is not that good.
-P.S When talking to a local, prepare photos, maps and your charades skills.
+P.S When talking to a local, prepare photos, maps, and your charades skills.

 Best to do in this place?
 Go up the observatory to have a bird’s view of the city.
 Just make sure the sun is out.

-FOODTRIP AT DOTONBORI
+FOOD TRIP AT DOTONBORI

 Osaka is the city for Japanese food lovers and Dotonbori is the exact street in the city to unleash your foodie self.
 You’ll never miss Dotonbori because of the bright huge billboards along the Dotonbori River.
-And of course, we didn’t missed the opportunity to pose with the famous Running Man.
+And of course, we didn’t miss the opportunity to pose with the famous Running Man.
 (Go fight for your photo spot in the Ebisubashi bridge!!)
-As they say, you’ve never been to Dotonbori, if you don’t have a photo with the Glico Man.
+As they say, you’ve never been to Dotonbori if you don’t have a photo with the Glico Man.
 If you’re a fan of Pocky, you should thank Glico.